Medvedev withstands Kyrgios, crowd to advance in Australia

 Five-time runner-up Andy Murray only lasted two rounds.
 Two days after winning his first match at the Australian Open in five years, the former No. 1 lost to 120th-ranked Taro Daniel 6-4, 6-4, 6-4.

-There were plenty of surprises in the women’s draw on Day 4, with No. 3 Garbiñe Muguruza the highest-seeded player to exit only minutes after No. 6 Anett Kontaveit lost.
+There were surprises in the women’s draw on Day 4, with No. 3 Garbiñe Muguruza becoming the highest-seeded player to exit only minutes after No. 6 Anett Kontaveit lost.

-She will next play face 31st-seeded Marketa Vondrousova, the 2019 runner-up at Roland Garros.
+She will next face 31st-seeded Marketa Vondrousova, the 2019 runner-up at Roland Garros who beat Liudmila Samsonova 6-2, 7-5.

-Kontaveit lost 6-2, 6-3 to 19-year-old Clara Tauson, who will make her third-round debut against 2019 Australian Open semifinalist Danielle Collins.
+Kontaveit, the runner-up at the WTA Finals, lost to 19-year-old Clara Tauson 6-2, 6-3.
+Tauson will make her debut in the third round at a major against 2019 Australian Open semifinalist Danielle Collins.

 No. 7 Iga Swiatek, the 2020 French Open champion, No. 19 Elise Mertens and Sorana Cirstea were among the other women advancing.
 Zhang Shuai of China moved into the third round when No. 12 Elena Rybakina retired from their match while trailing 6-4, 1-0.

-Sam Stosur retired from singles for good after a 6-2, 6-2 loss to No. 10 Anastasia Pavlyuchenkova ended the 2011 U.S. Open champion’s 20th Australian Open.
+Sam Stosur’s 6-2, 6-2 loss to No. 10 Anastasia Pavlyuchenkova ended the 2011 U.S. Open champion’s 20th, and last, singles campaign at the Australian Open.

 Muguruza never managed to earn a single break point and made 33 unforced errors, more than twice her opponent’s total, in a 6-3, 6-3 loss to Alize Cornet.